xenon-middleware/xenon/doc/userguide.md

 the `Job` is an interactive or batch job (`isInteractive`).

-Interactive jobs are jobs where the user gets direct control over the standard streams of the job (that is _stdin_, _stdout_ and _stderr_).
+Interactive jobs are jobs where the user gets direct control over the standard streams of the job (the _stdin_, _stdout_ and _stderr_ streams).
 The user __must__ retrieve these streams using the `getStreams` method in `Jobs` and then provide input and output, or close the streams.
 Failing to do so may cause the job to block indefinately.

-Batch jobs are jobs where the standard streams are redirected form and to files.
+Batch jobs are jobs where the standard streams are redirected from and to files.
 The source and targets for this redirection can be set in the `JobDescription`.
 See the Javadoc of `JobDescription` for details.

 After submitting a job, `waitUntilRunning` can be used to wait until a job is no longer waiting in the queue and `waitUntilDone` can be used to wait until the job has finished.

-For all methods returning a `JobStatus`, the following rule applies: after the job has finished, the status is only guarenteed to be returned _once_.
-Any subsequent calls to a method that returns a `JobStatus` _may_ throw an exception.
+For all methods returning a `JobStatus`, the following rule applies: after a job has finished, the status is only guarenteed to be returned _once_.
+Any subsequent calls to a method that returns a `JobStatus` _may_ throw an exception stating that the job does not exist.
 Some adaptors may return a result however.

 ### Exceptions ###